centreon/centreon-documentation/versioned_docs/version-23.10/administration/knowledge-base.txt

 ### Definition

-A procedure is basically a technical documentation allowing operators to know what to do when an alert is raised in Centreon.
+A procedure is basically a technical document that tells operators what to do when an alert is raised in Centreon.

-Procedures can be of different natures:
+There are different types of procedure:

   - Describe actions to solve a problem,
   - Escalate the issue to another team,
   - Open a support ticket,
   - Warn users that a specific service is down.

-A procedure can be defined for an host or a service.
+A procedure can be defined for a host or a service.

 ![image](../assets/administration/parameters-wiki-article.png)

 ### Displayed procedure: template and overload

-To avoid too much workload on the procedure deployment, the functionality allows administrator to setup a single procedure for hosts/services.
+To avoid a heavy workload caused by the deployment of the procedure, the functionality allows the administrator to set up a single procedure for hosts/services.

-So a procedure can be specified for a given host/service but can be specified as well for a host/service template.
+This means that a procedure can be specified for a given host/service, but it can also be specified for a host/service template.

-If a procedure is defined at template level, all children of the template will have the procedure attached as well unless overloaded by a specific one.
-The mechanism is identical to template system in Centreon with inheritance.
+If a procedure is defined at template level, all children of the template will have the procedure attached as well, unless overloaded by a specific one.
+The mechanism is identical to the template system in Centreon with inheritance.

-**Knowledge Base** function is designed to avoid adding or updating manually several times the same procedure in knowledge base.
+The **Knowledge Base** function is designed to avoid manually adding or updating the same procedure in the knowledge base several times.

-When a user clicks on a host procedure:
+When a user clicks a host procedure:

   - if a specific procedure is defined for this host, its wiki page is displayed
-  - if no specific procedure is defined bu the host template has a procedure, the host template wiki page is displayed
+  - if no specific procedure is defined but the host template has a procedure, the host template wiki page is displayed
-  - if host template has no procedure defined, parents template will be checked for a defined procedure
+  - if the host template has no procedure defined, the parent template will be checked for a defined procedure
-  - finally if no procedure is defined in the template tree, a message will warn that there is no procedure defined for this host
+  - finally, if no procedure is defined in the template tree, a message will warn that there is no procedure defined for this host

-It's the same for services.
+The same applies to services.

 ### Create / Update / Delete a procedure

-Navigate in Centreon front-end to **Configuration > Knowledge Base** sub-menus
+Navigate in Centreon front-end to the **Configuration > Knowledge Base** sub-menus
 to:

   - List Hosts / Services / Host Templates / Service Templates and attached
     procedures
   - Create / View / Edit / View history for a Host / Services / Host Templates /
     Service Templates
-  - List Hosts / Services / Host Templates / Service Templates without procedure
+  - List Hosts / Services / Host Templates / Service Templates without defined
-    defined
+    procedure

 ### Link from monitoring front end